tterrag1098/WAILAPlugins/README.md

   - RF leve of machines and engines
   - Heat percentage of engines

+- RedLogic
+  - Ported overlay rendering from the Project:Red plugin in WAILA
+  - Info for certain gates such as Timer, Repeater, etc.
+  - Strength of red alloy wires

 ###Contributing

 Simply clone this project and run the usual gradle tasks, and all depended on mods will be automatically downloaded and added to your classpath.
 Easy!